 Looking at my personal location, its not 100% accurate.
 This must be intentional as no one would want to advertise they have expensive kit outside.

 The Netatmo Weather Station can become expensive if you decide to purchase the complete set up.
+At this price point, you will want to make sure that you’re investing in the best weather station for your home.

 The Weather Station currently is £139 direct from Netatmo.
 The Wind Gauge is £89.99 and the Rain Gauge is £59.00.
 The mount for the additional modules is £19.99 and you’d need two if you have both.
 Additional indoor and outdoor modules are also available, but I personally don’t see a need for these.
 The total cost is closer to £330.